pyth-network/pythnet-watcher/README.md

 ### 🔑 Generate a Secret Key

-To generate a new secp256k1 secret key and write it to a file:
+To generate a new **armored OpenPGP secp256k1 secret key** and write it to a file:

 ```bash
 RUST_LOG=INFO cargo run -- generate-key --output-file .secret